NicowNicow/GeneticAlgorithm/README.txt

 ->The "algogen - commented.c" is just a fully commented version of the algogen file you gave to us during the lessons.

--> We didn't manage to solve the "double free or corruption (out) Aborted (core dumped)" issue occuring when closing the project.
-Most probably due to the desalloc_players_list function

 ->In some rare cases, the next plateform spawn out of jump range of the players, or the players get stuck.
 In those case, pressing "R" allow players and platforms to respawn, without changing the current genomes.